mromeolisten/Azure_Kinect_R-D/README.md

 Third Party Technology:

 [Depthkit](https://www.depthkit.tv/) is a software licensed package that allows for combining the RGB data, Depth data, and wrapping it up in a more universal 3d animation asset that can be used in game engines and creative coding toolkits.
-Currently, it only has the ability to use a single Azure Kinect but in the near future it will be able to captilize on the Azure Kinect 'syncing' feature where a developer can connect several devices to get a near, if not full, 360 degree volumetric capture of a person / object / room.
+Currently, it only has the ability to use a single Azure Kinect but in the near future it will be able to captilize on the Azure Kinect "external device synchronization control with configurable delay offset between devices" feature where a developer can connect several devices to get a near, if not full, 360 degree volumetric capture of a person / object / room.

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/344690092" width="640" height="480"></iframe>

+<a name="services"></a>
 ### Microsoft Azure Cognitive Services

-Overall we found that we can integrate
+The Azure Kinect enables the usage of the Azure Cognitive Vision services via the RGB camera and the Azure Speech Services via the microphone array.
+Below are descriptions of

+a) A Speech-to-text demo that allows the user to speak naturally to produce sound playback.
+b) A Computer Vision demo that allows the user to place objects on a table to produce sound playback of different instrumentaion.

+<a name="speech"></a>
+#### Speech to Text

+<a name="vision"></a>
+#### Computer Vision

+##### Process

+##### Step 1:
+Retrieving RGB data:

+The Azure Kinect has a built in 4k resolution RGB camera.
+Using the

+##### Step 2:

+##### Step 3:

+Interactive Sound Playback:

+Once the object is detected in the cameras view different sound files are triggered to playback the sequence.

+Apple = Kick
+Banana = Snare / Hi-hats
+Mug = Bass
+Orange = Piano

 Third Party Technology: